department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials-2/engineering/general/digital-dispute/architecture-intent-checklist.md

     + List scope of any feature flags
     + Identify other teams to coordinate with
     + Describe rollback plan
-- [ ] Internal administration tasks
+- [x] Internal administration tasks
-    + What maintenance or administration tasks do you anticipate will need to be performed periodically?
+    + Likely no regular maintenance or admin tasks that need to be  completed regularly.
-    + Describe how you intend for these tasks to be performed (e.g., through an internal web page, through terminal access, etc.).
 - [ ] Security
     + What questions do you have regarding items on the security checklist?
     + Are there any other security concerns about your project that you want to discuss?